Oligocentria semirufescens (Walker, 1865)

 Photograph copyright: Merrill A. Peterson

-Oligocentria semirufescens is a medium size prominent moth (FW length 16–21 mm) with finely streaked pale blue-gray forewings with pale pinkish brown at the base and posterior margin.
-The wings are relatively long, with scalloping of the outer margin that is most pronounced at the anal angle.
+Oligocentria semirufescens is a medium-sized, prominent moth (FW length 16–21 mm) with finely streaked pale blue-gray forewings with pale pinkish brown at the base and posterior margin.
+The forewings are relatively long, with scalloping of the outer margin that is most pronounced at the anal angle.
 In addition to the colors described above, the posterior wing base is dark brown.
 Specimens from west of the Cascades are more mottled than those from further east, and have a slight yellow cast to the entire wing.
 The transverse lines are obsolete or evident as fine lines on the veins.
 A thin black dash is present.
 The discal spot is a small black dot at the end of the cell, but can be absent.
 The male hindwing is pale grayish yellow with a dark gray anal angle.
 Females have darker hindwings with a light gray marginal band.
 The thorax is gray with darker posterior tufts.
 The male antenna is bipectinate, tapered toward the tip, while that of the female is simple.

 This species is placed in the genus Oedemasia Packard in a recent check list of the New World prominents by Becker (2014).